SimranKumari93/pandas-practice/README.md

 - Explore real-world datasets

 ## Contribution
-Feel free to explore the repo, suggest improvements, or contribute with your own datasets and cleaning approaches.
+You can explore the repo, suggest improvements, or contribute with your own datasets and cleaning approaches.

-📧 If you face any difficulty in accessing the data, reach out at:
+If you face any difficulty in accessing the data, reach out at:
 **simrankumaribodhgaya93@gmail.com**

  From **20th September**, this repo will be updated regularly with: